 Guests are not permitted to bring any pets to the lodge under any conditions regardless of their pet’s experience or training (includes avalanche dogs).
-Our dog may be at the lodge and he stays in the staff quarters.
+Our dog may be at the lodge from time to time.
 This is our winter home and he is part of the family.

 Waiver of Liability Requirement

 A copy of our self-guided and guided waivers can be viewed on our website and are also attached at the end of this document.
 You do not need to print these as we will have you sign a copy when you arrive for the helicopter safety briefing.
 Your signature must be witnessed by a Powder Creek staff member.